 Perspective | Not only lives are lost to gun violence.
-So, too, are ‘teenage dreams’.
+So, too, are ‘teenage dreams.’

 “It’s important for me to do,” she said.
 “I share my story in hopes that it could possibly save someone’s life, or drive someone to have a conversation that could save people’s lives.”

 In recent days, a video was released online that features Eastmond and several other young people who have been affected in brutal ways by school shootings.
-Among them: Hannah Dysinger, who was hit in the rib cage with the bullet that killed her best friend, Nick Walczak, who was left paralyzed by a bullet that injured his spine, and Chase Yarbrough who was shot six times and still has a bullet lodged in his heart.
+Among them: Hannah Dysinger, who was hit in the rib cage with the bullet that killed her best friend; Nick Walczak, who was paralyzed by a bullet that injured his spine; and Chase Yarbrough, who was shot six times and still has a bullet lodged in his heart.

 You might have seen the video.
 In it, Eastmond holds up her phone and shows a photo of Dworet.
 Then, one by one, she and the others slowly sing the lyrics to Katy Perry’s song “Teenage Dream,” turning it from an upbeat tune into a mournful anthem: